Ardfinnan to Lismore

 Moving south from Ardfinnan the route passes Lady's Abbey and crosses the River Tar before the only mountain section over the Knockmeakdowns and the descent to Lismore.

-Recent adjustments to the modern route, not shown here, avoid the high climb and instead, skirt the mountain to the east to take in Mount Mellary Abbey.
+This map is now out of date as recent changes to the modern route, not shown here, avoid the high climb and instead skirt the mountain to the east to take in Mount Melleray Abbey.

 Features shown on the map.